 Adventure Stage Chicago’s Trailblazers ensemble is a FREE and unique mentoring program that places young people (9-16) with mentors who are professional theater artists.
 Student participants guide the program’s content with thoughtful assistance from their mentors.
 In addition to creating original performances throughout the year, Trailblazers go on field trips, stretch their creative muscles with exposure to different forms of theater, and learn to work collaboratively in a supportive environment.
 If you are interested in joining Trailblazers as a student participant or a teaching artist, please contact Christian Helem, Community Engagement Coordinator.

 Thanks to a grant from the Department of Family and Support Services (DFSS), 24 Chicago youth are taking part in a free, 8-week summer camp with Adventure Stage at Rowe Elementary School.
 Trailblazers will learn to work as an ensemble to devise an original piece premiering August 12 with two performances at the Vittum Theater.
 Camp will culminate with a week at Northwestern Settlement’s House in the Wood in Delavan, WI.

-The premise of the Story Circle draws on the history of oral storytelling and its timeless qualities: a group of people gathered together to share personal stories of hardship and triumph, to caution against danger and impart the wisdom of lived experience.
+The premise of Community Crossings draws on the history of oral storytelling and its timeless qualities: a group of people gathered together to share personal stories of hardship and triumph, to caution against danger and impart the wisdom of lived experience.
 For us, it is an opportunity to listen and learn something about the community.
 What is important to those who are gathered there?
-What are their fears, concerns, hopes and dreams?
+What are their fears, concerns, hopes, and dreams?
 For the audience, our aim is to provide them an opportunity to feel like artistic stakeholders in the final production of the play.